Life Insurance Rates by Age

 70$314$606$905$1,098

-• First, you should consider two policies to protect each other’s income from providing for the surviving spouse and pay off any outstanding mortgage balance.
+• First, you only need to consider two policies to protect each other’s income to provide for the surviving spouse.

 • Since you are older and may have other income streams, you can subtract any other income sources that will be available, like your surviving spouse’s income, retirement accounts, pensions, and social security.